lenards/explore-spark/schema-evolution/README.md

 1. Analyze possible columns to add to partition key, thus reducing values
 2. Create a table with that new partition key
 3. Change driver to write to both old & new table
-4. Bulk move data from old table into the new table (run as background, batch job)
+4. **Bulk move data from old table into the new table** (run as background, batch job)
-5. Wait for move to complete
+5. Wait for execution of bulk move to complete
 6. Change driver to write to *only* new table
 7. Truncate old table, drop old table
 8. Run `nodetool cleanup` on cluster